shrysr/sr-ds-docker/index.rst

 ::

-    The easiest way at the moment to test-drive these containers is via the Matrix DS platform.
+    - The easiest way at the moment to test-drive these containers is via the Matrix DS platform.
 Here is a `project you can forklift <https://community.platform.matrixds.com/community/project/5e14c54026b28df69bf39029/files>`_, that has the shiny image added as a custom tool that can be launched.

-Alternately the documentation can be viewed as a rendered rst file on `readthedocs <https://sr-ds-docker.readthedocs.io/en/latest/>`_
+    - One alternate method to read the documentation is via `readthedocs <https://sr-ds-docker.readthedocs.io/en/latest/>`_

 1 Preamble
 ----------